tango-adb/docs/docs/adb/daemon/request-device.md

 # Request device permission

-## Request permission

 :::info

-This only applies to browsers.
-For Node.js, you can skip to the next step.
+This page only applies to browsers.
+For Node.js, you can skip to the [next step](./get-devices.md).

 :::

+## Request permission

 Access to USB devices in browsers requires user's consent.
 This method requires [user activation](https://developer.mozilla.org/en-US/docs/Web/Security/User_activation), such as in a click event handler.